Available 24 Hours a Day. 7 Days a Week

 Becoming a naturalized U.S. citizen affords you the right to vote, run for public office and serve on a jury.
 Further, you will be able to apply and qualify for government jobs.
 Perhaps, even better, naturalized citizens are able to enjoy public benefits, including social security and Medicare, just as any other permanent resident and citizen of the country would.
 As a citizen, you would also be in a good position to assist your immediate family members in coming to the US and possibly obtaining their green cards as lawful permanent residents.

-If you live in Newark, Morristown, Scotch Plains, Cherry Hill or East Brunswick, talk with Michael Noriega, a skilled and highly experienced immigration lawyer with the firm of Bramnick, Rodriguez, Grabas, Arnold & Mangan, LLC.
-Mr. Noriega helps immigrants in Essex, Middlesex and Union counties and throughout NJ by guiding them through the naturalization application process so they have the best chance of success.
+If you live in Newark, Morristown, Scotch Plains, Cherry Hill, or East Brunswick, talk with a highly experienced immigration lawyer at the law firm of Bramnick, Rodriguez, Grabas, Arnold & Mangan, LLC.
+Our attorneys help immigrants in Essex, Middlesex, and Union counties and throughout NJ by guiding them through the naturalization application process so they have the best chance of success.

 U.S. Congress established a series of guidelines to allow a citizen of a foreign country to become a legal citizen of the United States.
 In order to become a naturalized US citizen, you must fulfill all the requirements outlined in the Immigration and Nationality Act (INA).
 These include: